NTSC: Frame rate conversion

-There is a large difference in frame rate between film, which runs at 24 frames per second, and the NTSC standard, which runs at approximately 29.97 (10 MHz × 63/88/455/525) frames per second.

-In regions that use 25-fps television and video standards, this difference can be overcome by speed-up.

-For 30-fps standards, a process called "3:2 pulldown" is used.
+Film has a frame rate of 24 frames per second, and the NTSC standard is approximately 29.97 (10 MHz × 63/88/455/525) fps.
+In regions with 25 fps television and video standards, this difference can be overcome by speed-up.
+For 30 fps standards, 3:2 pulldown is used.
 One film frame is transmitted for three video fields (lasting 1 1/2 video frames), and the next frame is transmitted for two video fields (lasting 1 video frame).
-Two film frames are thus transmitted in five video fields, for an average of 2 1/2 video fields per film frame.
-The average frame rate is thus 60 ÷ 2.5 = 24 frames per second, so the average film speed is nominally exactly what it should be.
-(In reality, over the course of an hour of real time, 215,827.2 video fields are displayed, representing 86,330.88 frames of film, while in an hour of true 24-fps film projection, exactly 86,400 frames are shown: thus, 29.97-fps NTSC transmission of 24-fps film runs at 99.92% of the film's normal speed.)
-Still-framing on playback can display a video frame with fields from two different film frames, so any difference between the frames will appear as a rapid back-and-forth flicker.
-There can also be noticeable jitter/"stutter" during slow camera pans (telecine judder).
+Two film frames are transmitted in five video fields, for an average of 2 1/2 video fields per film frame.
+The average frame rate is 60 ÷ 2.5 = 24 frames per second.

-Film shot specifically for NTSC television is usually taken at 30 (instead of 24) frames per second to avoid 3:2 pulldown.

-To show 25-fps material (such as European television series and some European movies) on NTSC equipment, every fifth frame is duplicated and then the resulting stream is interlaced.
+Film shot specifically for NTSC television usually has a speed of 30 frames per second to avoid 3:2 pulldown.
+To show 25 fps material (such as European television series and some European films) on NTSC equipment, every fifth frame is duplicated and the resulting stream is interlaced.

-Film shot for NTSC television at 24 frames per second has traditionally been accelerated by 1/24 (to about 104.17% of normal speed) for transmission in regions that use 25-fps television standards.
-This increase in picture speed has traditionally been accompanied by a similar increase in the pitch and tempo of the audio.
-More recently, frame-blending has been used to convert 24 FPS video to 25 FPS without altering its speed.
+Film shot for NTSC television at 24 frames per second has traditionally been accelerated by 1/24 (to about 104.17% of normal speed) for transmission in regions with 25 fps television standards.
+This increase in picture speed has traditionally been accompanied by a similar increase in audio pitch and tempo.
+Frame-blending is used to convert 24 fps video to 25 fps without altering its speed.

-Film shot for television in regions that use 25-fps television standards can be handled in either of two ways:
+Film shot for television in regions with 25 fps television standards can be handled in one of two ways: